miket7f/miket7f.github.io/pages/E Circuits Overview.md

 ## Level 1 - System Overview
 ### Lecture
 Let's look at what a typical flight computer system might look like.
-Here we have the overview of a single microcontroller flight computer system.
-We have used systems like these four over five years, and only recently made the switch to multiple microcontroller design.
+Below is an overview of a single microcontroller flight computer system.
+We have used systems like these for over five years and have only recently switched to a multiple microcontroller design.
 ![](/assets/images/Flowchart.jpeg)
-As you can see, we can divide a flight computer into many sub-units that all have their own responsibilities.
-There are some sub-units that are always required and some that could be left out.
+As you can see, we can divide a flight computer into many sub-units, each with its responsibilities.
+Some sub-units are always required, while others can be optional.
+In the following chapters of this electronics course, we will focus on each aspect of a flight computer one by one.
+For now, let's get a brief overview of all the subsections that make up a flight computer design.

 #### Power Management
-One that will be required is the power management unit, as all components and ICs need to be powered in order to function.
-The power management unit takes a input voltage and regulates it to the needed voltage levels - often 5V and 3.3V.
-Most ICs that we will use for our circuits require a specific voltage (most of the time 3.3V) in order to function.
+An on-all-board required sub-section is the power management unit, as all components and ICs need power to function.
+Essentially, the power management unit handles everything that is involved in delivering the right amount of voltage and current to your electronic components.

-The power management doesn't necessarily have to sit on the board that you develop, but it must happen somewhere.
-In stack, for example, the power management is done on the CORE board.
-The FUSION and the OUT board do not bear their own power management systems, but instead receive power through the connector with which they connect to the CORE board.
+In the chapter about power management, you will explore several key topics:
+- **Voltaic Cell:** First, we’ll cover fundamental concepts such as oxidation and reduction, noble metals, and the galvanic series to explain the simplest form of a battery - the zinc/copper voltaic cell.
+Additionally, we’ll discuss discharge and recharge processes to provide a comprehensive understanding of how these cells function.
+- **Battery Selection:** Building on that foundation, you’ll learn about different battery types, including Li-Ion, LiPo, and NiMH.
+We’ll also address important factors for battery selection, such as capacity, cell number, C-rating, and connectors.
+- **Voltage Regulator:** Moving forward, we’ll examine various types of regulators, including shunt regulators, linear regulators, and switching regulators.
+Understanding these will help you select the correct regulator type and implement it accordingly.
+- **Regulator Circuit Design:** Finally, we will look at the implementation of the LM2596, a specific switching regulator.
 #### Microcontroller
-You can think of a microcontroller to be a mini computer.
-It is comprised in a single package integrated circuit and incorporates one or multiple CPU cores along with memory and programmable input/output peripherals.
+We can think of a microcontroller as a mini-computer.
+It is a single-package integrated circuit with one or more CPU cores with memory and programmable input/output peripherals.

-The input/output peripherals allow us to read out sensor data and to control components.
+The input/output peripherals allow us to read sensor data and control outputs.
 Microcontrollers feature many pins around their package.
-Some of them are needed to power the microcontroller, some can be used to input an accurate timing signal, and some are GPIOs (general purpose input/output pins).
+Some pins power the microcontroller, some provide accurate timing signals, and others are GPIOs (general-purpose input/output pins).

-We can assign the GPIO pins to be an input or an output pin.
-Some GPIOs have additional functionalities, like communication, to which we can assign them to.
+In the chapter about microcontrollers, we will delve into the following key topics:
+- **Pin Types:** To begin, we’ll cover different pin types, including GPIO pins, analog input, analog output, and PWM pins.
+We’ll also discuss pull-up and pull-down resistors, which play a role in signal stability.
+- **Clock Generator:** Moving forward, we’ll explore the clock generator.
+You’ll learn about clock speed, interrupts, and sleep modes, which are essential for managing the microcontroller’s performance and power consumption.
+- **Bus Protocols:** Next, we’ll provide an overview of bus protocols such as I2C, SPI, and UART.
+Understanding these protocols will help you interface the microcontroller with other components and devices.
+- **Memory Sources:** Additionally, we’ll examine different types of memory, including Flash, EEPROM, and RAM.
+We’ll also discuss how microcontrollers are interfaced for programming.

+Finally, we will explore three levels of microcontroller implementation:
+- **Beginner Level:** We’ll start with the implementation of a complete microcontroller, the Teensy 4.1, onto our flight computer.
+- **Intermediate Level:** Next, we’ll look at the incorporation of a microcontroller module, the ESP32.
+- **Advanced Level:** Lastly, we will examine the industry-standard STM32, offering insights into how to implement bare-bone microcontrollers.
 #### Sensors
-Sensors are our sensory organs of our flight computer.
-With the help of them we can determine our rocket's orientation, its acceleration, velocity, and position, as well as its altitude.
+Sensors are the sensory organs of our flight computer.
+They can determine our rocket's orientation, acceleration, velocity, position, and altitude.

-There are many more sensor we could add to our flight computer to determine properties such as:
+There are many more sensors we could add to our flight computer to determine properties such as:
 - temperature
 - humidity
 - voltage or current